-The U21 rankings of countries by their Higher Education Systems (HESs) (Williams et al., 2012; Williams et al., 2013; Williams et al., 2014; Williams et al., 2015; Williams et al., 2016; Williams et al., 2017) are developed at the University of Melbourne.
+The U21 rankings of countries by their Higher Education Systems (HESs) (Williams et al., 2012; Williams et al., 2013; Williams et al., 2014; Williams et al., 2015; Williams et al., 2016; Williams et al., 2017; Williams and Leahy, 2020) are developed at the University of Melbourne.
 In what follows, the paper presents the evaluation of the U21 rankings and their indicators in details.
-The U21 rankings cover 7 years (2012-2017) and 50 countries.
+The U21 rankings cover 9 years (2012-2020) and 50 countries.
 The rankings for a given year are published in May of that year.
 Forty-eight countries were examined in 2012, and Saudi Arabia and Serbia were added in 2013.
 The overall U21 rank scores are calculated from 4 groups based on resources (R), environment (E), connectivity (C), and output (O).
 Each (sub)indicator is a weighted average of multiple variables.

 The overall scores U21 ranking are available for each year, but the (sub)indicators are available only for the years 2012-2014.
 For the appropriate application of bi-clustering, only the (sub)indicators must be considered.
 Since (sub)indicators of the U21 rankings are not available from 2015, the year 2014 was selected.
+The ranking agency published its last country ranking in 2020 (williams2020).
+The author also run the analyses on this dataset and compared the results to the results of 2014.